codurance/site/_posts/2016-08-19-maven-demystified.md

 ## <a name="settings"></a> The Settings File

 As mentioned above, the POM file contains the project configuration, whilst the [Settings file](https://maven.apache.org/settings.html) contains the user specific configuration.
-There can be two settings files, the Global settings file, situated in the Maven install directory, and the User settings file, situated in the user's Maven install.
+There can be two settings files, the Global settings file, situated in the Maven install directory, and the user's settings file that is situated in the user's home directory.

 The settings file can provide the following configuration: